Aaron Judge Odds to Win Home Run Crown

 Aaron Judge is well on his way to being crowned king of the home run this year.
 He leads the league in home runs and doesn’t seem to be taking his foot off the gas as we hit the second half of the season.
 We’ve got all the MLB Home Run odds from New York sports betting apps and how Judge stacks up against the competition.

-July had been a slow month for Judge with four home runs in his first 14 appearances, but he has shot out of the gate after the All-Star Break with four homers in five games.
+July had been a slow month for Judge with four home runs in his first 14 appearances, but he has shot out of the gate after the All-Star Break with nine homers in 11 games.
 Two came in one game against the Orioles.
-He now leads the league with 37 home runs, which is seven more than his closest pursuer.
+Two more came in one game against the Royals.
+He now leads the league with 42 home runs, which is nine more than his closest pursuer.

 He hit 12 homers during May and 11 in June and now has eight in July.
 His longest streaks without a home run were seven games (April 14-21) and six games (June 16-21).